SkullElf/ABI2API/README.md

 ## Usage

 Update the config.py file with your specific configuration settings.

-Place the following in the relevant variables:
+Place the following in the APIS list of instances:
-1. ABI JSON file path.
+1. ABI JSON file path or URL.
 2. The corresponding Smart Contract address.
+3. The name for the API (will be used inthe path.
+See example below).

+And the following in the corresponding variables:
-3. Specify the port in which you want the API to be available (default=80).
+1. Specify the port in which you want the API to be available (default=80).
+2. Specify the environment in which you'd like to query the smart contracts (default="mainnet")

 Start the API server: